-The actuarial assumptions used to determine the actuarial accrued liability for 2004 are based on the 1999-2001 Experience Study.
+The actuarial assumptions used to determine the actuarial accrued liability for 2005 are based on the 2002-2004 Experience Study.
 The principal changes were:

-- Fewer members are expected to take refunds early in their career. - For regular members, fewer normal and early retirements are expected to occur.
+- The 1994 Group Annuity Mortality implemented. - For regular members, fewer normal and more early retirements are expected to occur.